 Supratentorial: The tumor is above the membrane that covers the cerebellum, known as the tentorium cerebella.

 Infratentorial: The tumor is growing below the tentorium cerebella.

 Spinal: The tumor is growing in the central canal of the spinal cord or at the bottom of the spinal canal.

-Information about the tumor will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for ependymoma.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the stage and grade will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.